AHDB: Supporting the UK's Agricultural Excellence

 Company Plans

-Looking ahead, AHDB aims to continue its support for UK farmers by developing new strategies to enhance sustainability and market growth.
-The organization is also focused on strengthening export capabilities by tapping into international markets, particularly in the post-Brexit era.
-Investment in research and innovation is a priority to drive efficiency and sustainability in farming practices.
+AHDB aims to continue supporting UK farmers by developing new strategies to enhance sustainability and market growth.
+The organization is focused on strengthening export capabilities, particularly in the post-Brexit era, by tapping into international markets.
+Investment in research and innovation remains a priority to drive efficiency and sustainability in farming practices.

 Moreover, AHDB plays a crucial role in the Dairy Roadmap Coalition, contributing to strategic direction and environmental progress across the supply chain.
-Despite challenges, such as the decline of nearly 200 dairy farms in Great Britain over the past year, AHDB remains committed to ensuring that British meat and dairy products uphold their high standards and global competitiveness.
+Despite challenges such as the decline of nearly 200 dairy farms in Great Britain over the past year, AHDB remains committed to ensuring that British meat and dairy products maintain their high standards and global competitiveness.